kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.7.1 - July 2, 2021 =
+= 4.7.1 - July 19, 2021 =
 * Updated Video.js to version 7.13.3
 * Fixed bug that removed existing meta_query when loading attachments, which broke Woocommerce image importing and most likely some other queries.
-* Updated shortcode inserted via Embed Video From URL tab to [videopack]
+* Updated shortcode inserted via 'Embed Video From URL' tab from 'KGVID' to 'videopack'
-* Fixed bug that caused errors when all default encode formats were diabled.
+* Fixed bug that caused errors when all default encode formats were disabled.
 * Fixed bug that broke playback on Twitter Player Cards.
 * Changed video encode queue page design to make it clearer when the queue is paused.
+* Added fallback logic in case the Freemius SDK files are removed from the distribution.
+The Freemius SDK is not required to run Videopack unless you would like to use a premium add-on.
 * Updated Admin styles to conform to standardized WordPress color palette.

 = 4.7 - March 16, 2021 =